Ruth Maleczech: Life and career

-Maleczech was the first in her family to attend college, beginning theater studies at UCLA at 16.
-From there she went to San Francisco to work, where she met Mabou Mines co-founder Lee Breuer.
-The two became a couple and, in 1964, they went to Paris and for six years earned money dubbing films, sufficient to fund their burgeoning theatrical experiments.
+Maleczech was the first in her family to attend college, beginning theater studies at UCLA at 16 where she met Mabou Mines co-founder Lee Breuer.
+From there they went to San Francisco and worked with Jules Irving and Herb Blau at the Actor's Workshop.
+In San Francisco, they also met Ronnie Davis and formed the R.G.
+Davis Mime Troupe which evolved into the San Francisco Mime Troupe.
+In 1964, Maleczech and Breuer traveled to Europe, spending time in Greece and Turkey and settling in Paris where they remained for six years earning money dubbing films, sufficient to fund their burgeoning theatrical experiments.

 In France, Maleczech and JoAnne Akalaitis studied with the Polish director and drama theorist Jerzy Grotowski; Maleczech also spent a month in East Berlin studying, observing rehearsals and attending performances by Bertolt Brecht's storied Berliner Ensemble.
-Returning to the United States, Maleczech co-founded the experimental N.Y.C. theater company Mabou Mines, in 1970, along with Akalaitis, Breuer, Philip Glass and David Warrilow.
+Returning to the United States, Maleczech co-founded the experimental New York City theater company Mabou Mines, in 1970, along with Akalaitis, Breuer, Philip Glass and David Warrilow.
 Maleczech collaborated on nearly every piece Mabou Mines produced.
 She adopted a phonetic spelling of her mother's maiden name as her professional name (Maletich → Maleczech).

 She directed/adapted several works: Wrong Guys, from the hard-boiled novel by Jim Strahs; Vanishing Pictures, based on Poe's Mystery of Marie Roget; Samuel Beckett's Imagination Dead Imagine (as a hologram); The Bribe by Terry O'Reilly; her own Sueños, inspired by the life of Sor Juana Inez de la Cruz; Belén: A Book of Hours, written by Catherine Sasanov; and Song For New York.

 In addition to working together for a half century, she and Breuer had two children.
 They legally married in New York in 1978.

 Outside of Mabou Mines, Maleczech created Fire Works with Valeria Vasilevski and collaborated and worked with, among others, Peter Sellars, Frederick Wiseman and Martha Clarke.
 She appeared in numerous feature films, commercial and independent, and on television in Law & Order and ER.